 Many North Americans (US Citizens or Canadians) who are thinking of applying for the non lucrative visa Spain or the retirement visa Spain, have been asking about the private health insurance in Spain.
 The popular questions are related to costs, as well as the medical insurance coverage requirements for the non lucrative visa.
-If you are looking for information on health insurance in Spain, this is the perfect place for you to start!
+If you are looking for practical information on health insurance in Spain, this is the perfect place for you to start!
 It has been a hot topic for us lately and keeping our email inbox buzzing away.